Marathon Training for Beginners: Nutrition, Recovery, and Heart Rate Monitoring

 HRV (Heart Rate Variability) Monitoring:

-- Use heart rate monitor to measure HRV—drop >10% from baseline signals need for rest.
+- UseΒ heart rate monitorΒ to measure HRVβdrop >10% from baseline signals need for rest.

 B. Active Recovery Techniques